- Home

 This is the standard for measuring crude oil and other petroleum products. - 1 US Liquid Barrel = 31.5 US Gallons

-This is a less common standard, sometimes used for other liquids like chemicals or food products. - 1 US Beer Barrel = 31 US Gallons
+Used for a few liquid commodities such as chemicals or food products. - 1 US Beer Barrel = 31 US Gallons

-This unit is legally defined in the US for tax purposes related to beer. - 1 US Dry Barrel = 105 dry quarts (28.378 US Gallons)
+This volume is legally defined in the United States for taxation on beer production. - 1 US Dry Barrel = 28.37759 US Gallons

 Conversion Table (Oil Barrels)